Adelaide Ames: Shapley-Ames Catalog

 During her tenure at the Harvard College Observatory, she worked together with Harlow Shapley on the Shapley-Ames catalog, which lists galaxies beyond the 13th magnitude.
 From their observations of approximately 1250 galaxies, they found evidence of clustering near the north pole of the Milky Way that differs from the south pole.
-These results were significant because their finding of "general unevenness in distribution" of galaxies deviated from the assumption of isotropy.
+These results were significant as their finding of "general unevenness in distribution" of galaxies deviated from the assumption of isotropy.

 Family

 Adelaide Ames's father was T.L.
 Ames, who served as a colonel in the U.S. Army.
+Her mother was Margetta Nataline Kelton Ames.
+They were described by their friends as devoted and adoring parents, as Ames had no siblings.
+Ames often traveled to army based throughout the world with her parents, spending periods of time living in the Philippines and Washington D.C..